simeononsecurity/simeononsecurity.ch/content/articles/implementing-patches-for-systems-with-vulnerabilities/index.en.md

 ## Understanding the Importance of Patches

-Before we dive into the specifics of implementing patches, it's important to understand why they are so critical.
+Before we dive into the specifics of implementing patches, it's important to understand why they're so critical.
 Vulnerabilities in software can be exploited by attackers, leaving servers and systems open to a range of malicious activities, from data theft to ransomware attacks.

 Patches are designed to fix these vulnerabilities and keep our systems secure.
 By applying patches regularly, we can prevent attackers from exploiting known vulnerabilities and keep our data safe.